 Floracopeia’s goal is not only to offer great essential oils, but also to help create sustainable ecological, environmental and economical situations that support the small, rural farmers and distillers, as well as the planet.
 Their Eco-Projects, like the wild agarwood trees in Thailand, reduce illegal harvesting and help create a sustainable forestry system while supporting the livelihoods of the local villagers.
 And just like Stillpoint, David and Sara offer trainings and certifications in Aromatherapy.

-Floracopeia is a very eco-conscious company with great quality and great smelling oils, at a fraction of the top pick's price.
+Floracopeia is a very eco-conscious company with great quality and great smelling oils, available at a fraction of the top pick's price.

 All of their essential oils are either organic or wild harvested, and while they do not do their own testing, they rely on trusted and vetted relationships with their distillers who provide them with GC/MS tests.